MithrakannanK/MithrakannanK/README.md

 <div align="center">

 **failures are stepping stone for success**

-**Passionate learner and developer** who loves building **full-stack web apps**, exploring **Cloud-Technologies**, and to ethusiase **AI** working with **modern tech tools**.
+Iam curious and driven learner with a strong interest in building practical **Web Apllicatins** Currently focused on strengthening my foundation in **JAVA-Object-oriented-programming** **Passionate learner and developer** who loves building **full-stack web apps**, exploring **Cloud-Technologies**, and to ethusiase **AI** working with **modern tech tools**.
- Currently diving deep in understanding of **DSA**, while also sharpening my **C++,Java and,oops-concept** fundamentals for problem solving and algorithmic thinking.love turning ideas into impactful prototypes that empower people and improve lives.
+ Currently diving deep in understanding of **DSA**, while also sharpening my **C,C++** fundamentals for problem solving and algorithmic thinking.love turning ideas into  impactful prototypes that empower people and improve lives.

 </div>